 Wood shakes can suffer from mold and mildew, but that isn't a problem for it's synthetic counterpart.
 In addition, these products are freeze/thaw, fire and wind resistant.

 5 Star Roofing offers manufactured slate and shake tiles in a variety of styles and colors.

 Do you have any questions for us?
-Give us a call to discuss your roofing needs or to schedule a free inspection.
+Give us a call to discuss your roofing needs or to schedule an estimate.